-Although the above two steps should have you covered (and your cowlick nice and flat) one last hit of pomade can be your best ally if it bounces back with vengeance.
+Although the above two steps should have you covered (and your cowlick nice and flat), one last hit of pomade can be your best ally if it bounces back with a vengeance.
 (The pomade can add a little reinforcement so the hairs remain smooth and in place.)

 Keep scrolling for all of the must-have products to have in your arsenal if you're trying to get rid of a cowlick.